 The Marine Corps League was chartered as a non-profit Military Organization with the most important objective being to serve the local communities through programs beneficial to all, whether working with youth, helping in community endeavors, or assisting veterans.
 Membership in the Marine Corps League is open to all active duty, retired or honorably-discharged military personnel.

-Detachment 1106, located in Anderson, SC, applied for a charter on July 22, 2002 and was chartered in 2002 as the Electric City Leathernecks.
+Detachment 1106, located in Anderson, SC, was chartered on July 30, 2002 as the Electric City Leathernecks.
 The Detachment was renamed the Upstate Marines in February of 2005.
 Detachment 1106 currently has approximately 40 members who live in Upstate (northwest) South Carolina and northeast Georgia.

-Detachment 1106 is the first local branch to be established in the Upstate area to serve Anderson County.
+Detachment 1106 is the first local branch to be established in the Upstate area to serve Anderson County, SC and the Hartwell, GA area.